Frustrated spin order and stripe fluctuations in FeSe: Supplementary Note 3: Delineation of the contributions to the spectra

-Fig.~\ref{Afig:SC} shows Raman spectra of the FeSe sample at temperatures below (blue line) and above (red line) the superconducting transition temperature \Tc, which was determined to be $\Tc = 8.8$\,K by measuring the third harmonic of the magnetic susceptibility \cite{Venturini:2002d}.
+Supplementary Fig.~\ref{Afig:SC} shows Raman spectra of the FeSe sample at temperatures below (blue line) and above (red line) the superconducting transition temperature \Tc, which was determined to be $\Tc = 8.8$\,K by measuring the third harmonic of the magnetic susceptibility \cite{Venturini:2002d}.
 Both spectra show a sharp increase towards the laser line which can be attributed to increased elastic scattering due to an accumulation of surface layers at low temperatures.
 Below \Tc a broad peak emerges centred around approximately 28\,cm$^{-1}$ which we identify as pair breaking peak at $2\Delta \approx (4.5\pm0.5)\,k_\mathrm{B} \Tc$.
 Above 50\,cm$^{-1}$ the spectra at $T<\Tc$ and $T \geq \Tc$ are identical.
-We could not resolve the second peak close to 40\,cm$^{-1}$ as observed in Ref.~\cite{Massat:2016}.
+We could not resolve the second peak close to 40\,cm$^{-1}$ as observed in Ref.~\onlinecite{Massat:2016}.
 The gap ratio of $(4.5\pm0.5)\, k_\mathrm{B} \Tc$ is comparable to what was found for Ba(Fe$_{0.939}$Co$_{0.061}$)$_2$As$_2$ \cite{Muschler:2009} but smaller than that found for Ba$_{1-x}$K$_x$Fe$_2$As$_2$ \cite{Bohm:2017}.
+The existence of a superconducting gap and a pair-breaking peak in the Raman spectra shows that the magnetic features are superposed on an electronic continuum.